strohs/aws-cda-notes/study-notes-JUNE2018.md

     revision, deployment configuration and deployment group are referenced during a deployment

 ## CodePipeline
-* AWS's continuous deployment service
+* AWS's fully managed continuous integration and continuous delivery service
 * allows you to model, visualize, and automate your entire release process
-* CodePipeline can use all of the above mentioned AWS services
+* CodePipeline can use all of the above mentioned AWS services (CodeCommit,CodeBuild,CodeDeploy)
+    * plus Lambda, Elastic Beanstalk, CloudFormation, Elastic Container Service
+    * and third party tools like GitHub and Jenkins
+* CodePipeline allows you to model your release process as a workflow or pipeline made up of different tasks:
+    * `CODE UPDATE -> BUILD -> TEST -> DEPLOY`
+    * You define what happens and where for each of the different stages of the workflow
+        * this can be modeled using the CodePipeline GUI or CLI
+    * Every code change pushed to your code repository automatically enters the workflow and triggers the set of actions defined for each stage of the pipeline
+    * the pipeline automatically stops if one of the stages fails
+        * e.g. if one of your automated unit tests fails
+        * this ensures that bugs are caught before the code is deployed while they are still easy to fix

 ## Developer Theory Exam tips
 * CI/CD